All Episodes

 Here's our toll-free number.

-Uh the morning started out after the jury at the end of the day yesterday had made four requests for clarification from the judge, one being the former National Inquirer publisher David Pecker's testimony about the phone conversation with Donald Trump, Pecker's testimony about the decision regarding the assignment of Playboy model Kara McDougall's life rights.
+The morning started out after the jury at the end of the day yesterday had made four requests for clarification from the judge.

-By the way, not even charged with, but why why why would that matter knowing everything we know about this case?
+One being the former National Enquirer publisher David Pecker's testimony about the phone conversation with Donald Trump, Pecker's testimony about the decision regarding the assignment of Playboy model Karen McDougal's life rights, by the way, not even charged with, but why would that matter knowing everything we know about this case?

 Pecker's testimony about the 2016 Trump Tower meeting, Michael Cohn's testimony about the 2016 Trump Tower meeting.

-Why anybody on that jury would care one one lick about what Michael Cohn says is uh pretty unbelievable.
+Why anybody on that jury would care one lick about what Michael Cohn says is pretty unbelievable.

 Even the jury instructions were clear.